JesusVergara89/RocoCMR/README.md

 - **Seller Management:** Track seller activities and performance.
 - **Admin Dashboard:** Administrators can manage users, products, and sales.
 - **Sales Tracking:** Monitor sales transactions and generate reports.
+- **Stats Dashboard:** Provides insights into sales performance, product stock, and more.

 ## Technologies Used